 As an on-the-rise performer, Tom has encountered his share of instant friends and hangers-on; they apparently suit him no better than do large concerts or record company offices.

 “You get a few breaks,” he says, guzzling what remains of his Budweiser, “and suddenly, everybody’s your pal, everybody’s asking you questions and people are shooting you full of self-confidence.

 “But songwriting is a very solo effort.
 You just come to grips with your own creative imagination and work at it and it’s yours.
 You know what you’re proud of in what you do.
 You know where you are; you know how far you’ve come.”

-He landed his first job in 1965, when he was fifteen.
+He landed his first job in 1965 when he was 15.
 For four years, he cooked, washed dishes, and serviced toilets in a National City, California, pizza house.
-Then, all of a sudden, he began to switch jobs almost as frequently as he changed his clothes.
+Then, suddenly, he began to switch jobs almost as frequently as he changed his clothes.